Twins vs. Orioles Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will send Sonny Gray (4-2) to the mound for his 18th start this season.
+- Joe Ryan (8-5) will take the mound for the Twins, his 18th start of the season.

-- Gray has three starts in a row of five innings or more.
+- In 17 starts this season, he's earned a quality start in 12 of them.

+- In 17 starts this season, Ryan has lasted five or more innings 15 times, with an average of six innings per appearance.

-- In 17 appearances this season, he has finished four without allowing an earned run.
+- He has made 17 appearances and finished three of them without allowing an earned run.

 |Opponent